isabella232/OctoStyle/_pages/writing-for-octopus-tldr.md

 ## Sentence case

 Use sentence case for titles.
-Sentence case uses the same capitalization rules as normal sentences.
-Title case capitalizes most words in the title, but we don't use title case.
+Sentence case uses the same capitalization rules as normal sentences, whereas title case capitalizes most words in the title.
+We don't use title case.

 ## Images

-Use images and screenshots to help illustrate your point.
-Here are some pointers for images see [working with images](images.md):
+Use images and screenshots to help illustrate your point, but don't rely on images alone to convey your meaning.
+Use a screenshot if:

-   1. Crop the image so only the window you’re showing is visible.
-   1. Show enough of the UI that readers can see where they need to look, but don’t include the entire screen if it’s not needed.
-   1. Use screenshots to reassure readers they're on the right path, but don't use screenshots for every step users need to take.
-   1. Resize your images so they’re 72dpi.
-   1. Don’t rely on the image alone to explain steps a user must take.
-If there is information in the screenshot the user needs, repeat it in the text (screenshots go stay and users can't copy and paste from screenshots).
-   1. If your screenshot is of the Octopus UI, use light mode.
+- They might struggle to locate an item in the UI.
+- The procedure jumps from one place in the UI to another.
+- You want to reassure them they’re in the right place.

+For more information see [working with images](images.md).

 ## Proofread